 - Under Points of Interest, select View the current Texas Administrative Code.

 - A menu will appear entitled Texas Administrative Code: Titles.
 Select Title 1, Administration.

 - Select Part 15, Texas Health and Human Services Commission.

 - Select Chapter 358, Medicaid Eligibility for the Elderly and People with Disabilities.

 - Select the subchapter you desire.

 This recorded information is a general overview about Medicaid eligibility financial determinations and may not specifically cover your situation.
-The information is dated because the eligibility limits and policies may be changed by federal, state and department rules.
-If you have questions about your situation, please contact an HHSC eligibility specialist that determines eligibility for the elderly and people with disabilities.
+The information is dated because the eligibility limits and policies may be changed by federal, state, and agency rules.
+If you have questions about your situation, please contact an HHSC eligibility specialist.

 Current Income and Resource Limits